annabehling/multi_bowtie/README.md

 ## Description
 Given the natural variability in gene expression between organisms of the same species, transcriptomic analyses are best performed using biological replicates for each constituent member of the study system.

 The scripts `multi_bowtie.py` and `index_sam.py` were written in python, for successive use to automate the processing of a directory of fastq files.
+Two replicate example fastq files have been provided for two cotton parental species *Gossypium raimondii* and *G. arboreum* ('G_r' and 'G_a') and their homoploid hybrid ('G_HH'). **For ease of use, the fastq files contain only 100,000 lines each.** An example fasta file containing gene sequences is also provided.

 ## Installation
 To install the required scripts, first clone the **multi_bowtie** repository.
 ```python
 git clone https://github.com/annabehling/multi_bowtie
 ```

-## Input
-Example input `fasta` and `fastq` files have been provided for usage.
-**For ease of use, the fastq files only contain 100,000 lines each.**

 ## Preliminary quality filtering
 There are a number of optional or prerequisite steps before the implementation of `multi_bowtie.py` and `index_sam.py`.
 To ensure that the RNA-seq reads are being mapped accurately (high quality) and unambiguously (adequate length), they can be filtered and trimmed using [SolexaQA](http://solexaqa.sourceforge.net/ "SolexaQA").